 The Veteran's Health Education staff serves both our inpatient and outpatient population.
 Veteran's Health Education helps educate patients and family members about their healthcare.
 There are many programs and classes offered to our Veterans.

-The hospital has an extensive patient education library where patients can get informational materials and watch videos regarding their diagnosis and upcoming procedures.
+The hospital has an extensive patient education library where patients can get information regarding their diagnosis and upcoming procedures.
 There is also the MyHealtheVet website for patients to follow VA news, reorder prescriptions and research health topics.

-Our Patient Education Center is staffed by an experienced patient education librarian and program specialist.
-The Patient Education Center contains a large collection of easy-to-read health and wellness books, respected health education newsletters, videos and other materials.
-Private video viewing rooms are available.
-Computers to access the health education website MyHealtheVet are also available for use.
+Our Patient Education Center is staffed by an experienced patient education librarian.
+The Patient Education Center contains a large collection of easy-to-read health and wellness books, respected health education newsletters, DVDs and other materials.
+Computers are available to read email, look for health, housing and employment information, and to access website MyHealtheVet .